ececli/Ultrasonic-Two-Way-Ranging/README.md

 * **Signal Processing: Detecting Signal**
 	*   To detect the ultrasonic signal, we applied the [sliding Goertzel filter](https://ieeexplore.ieee.org/document/1184347) to the system.
 And we modified the [z-score algorithm](https://stackoverflow.com/questions/22583391/peak-signal-detection-in-realtime-timeseries-data) to perform peak detection.

+## Code Instruction

+This branch contains two Python scripts.
+One is [pub_mic.py](/pub_mic.py) and the other one is [sub_mic_ranging.py](/sub_mic_ranging.py).
+To make the system run, both two scripts need to be run on each device.
+Dr. Sae Woo Nam suggested to use different CPUs to run these two scripts.

 ## Contributing